 It is clear that many of the features most directly connected to users' perception of the campus-quality of the learning environment, community and interaction, ease of movement, security, and comfort-are fundamentally functions of the interior space.
-Place-making analysis explores

-Beth Worthington is a designer at Christner, Inc., St. Louis, Missouri. not just physical realities but the experiential side of campuslife.
+Place-making analysis explores not just physical realities but the experiential side of campus life.
 This planning approach creates guidelines that systematically address ways to nurture individuals and create meaningful settings for learning and for the life experiences that occur within the campus interiors.